 Finally, you’re able to start investing in the market.
 Investing in retirement accounts is one of the best ways for the average American to build wealth.
 The earlier you can get to this stage, the better.
 Compound interest is powerful, and there is a significant difference in growth if you start investing at 25 years old compared to 35 years old.

 Target-date funds are becoming more popular if you put 15% of your household income into a 401(k) or similar account.
 Target-date funds automatically invest your dollars in more aggressive, higher-risk funds when you are younger.
 Then, as you get closer to retirement, those assets shift to lower-risk assets such as bonds.

 Cons of Baby Step 4

-There isn’t much of a downside of starting to invest 15% of your household income in a tax-advantaged retirement account.
+There isn’t much of a downside to starting to invest 15% of your household income in a tax-advantaged retirement account.
 What pains me at this stage is all the free money you might have missed out on by not starting earlier.

-The baby steps are very specific; you should not start investing for retirement until you have paid off all debt and built an emergency fund.
+The baby steps are very specific; you should not invest for retirement until you have paid off all debt and built an emergency fund.
 It sounds great in practice, but what if you’re someone with $100,000 in student loan debt and don’t make a high income?
 It could take you a decade or more to get to this step.